Skip to main content

 Festive

-Layers of phyllo dough with chopped walnuts, sweetened with honey or sugar syrup.
-Albanian version influenced by Ottoman traditions but with local variations.
-Served at celebrations and available at pastry shops.
-Sweet, rich, indulgent treat.
+Layers of phyllo with chopped walnuts, sweetened with honey or sugar syrup.
+The Albanian version follows Ottoman tradition but with its own local touches.
+It shows up at celebrations and in pastry shops, sweet and rich.

 vegetarianContains: wheatContains: nutsContains: dairy